The causal structure of galactic astrophysics: Methodology

 \subsection{Mock data generation}

 To optimise these hyperparameters for our astrophysical application we create mock datasets with similar characteristics to the real data but with known causal structure.
-This will also enable the reliability of the method to be quantified.
+This will also enable the reliability of the method to be quantified, giving an indication of the systematic uncertainty possible in the results on the real data.

-This is achieved with the Causal Perceptron Network (CPN; Ramsey et al 2025, in prep), a code for generating synthetic datasets from arbitrary nonlinear models.
+This is achieved with the Causal Perceptron Network (CPN;~\citealt{CPN}), a simulation framework for generating synthetic datasets from arbitrary nonlinear models.
 The user specifies a DAG that encodes the desired causal structure, along with a noise distribution.
 Each variable is then expressed as a nonlinear function of its causes plus an independent noise term.
-Rather than choosing simple algebraic forms for these functions, CPN uses randomly configured multilayer perceptrons.
-Each dataset is made by recursively sampling noise and propagating values forward through the causal graph, producing independent and identically distributed samples.
-This lets CPN produce highly flexible data approximating a broad class of nonlinear functions.
+Rather than choosing simple algebraic forms for these functions CPN uses randomly configured multilayer perceptrons, ensuring that the resulting data exhibits realistic nonlinear dependencies while remaining stable even with a large number of variables.

+Each dataset is made by recursively sampling noise and propagating values forward through the causal graph, producing independent and identically distributed samples. {In detail, this means that for each variable $X_i$, a structural equation of the form

+is defined, where $\mathrm{Pa}(X_i)$ denotes the set of parent variables of $X_i$ in the DAG, $f_i$ is a feed-forward neural network, and $E_i$ is an independent exogenous noise term.
+The noise variables $E_i$ are sampled independently and then the variables computed in the causal order of the DAG.
+This forward propagation ensures that each variable depends only on its parents and its own noise term.
+Because the noise enters as an explicit input to the neural network rather than being added post hoc, the resulting conditional distributions $p(X_i \mid \mathrm{Pa}(X_i))$ can be highly nonlinear, non-Gaussian, and heteroskedastic.
+This lets CPN produce highly flexible data suitable for testing causal discovery methods under realistic nonlinear data-generating processes.
+Note that the measured values from the real dataset are not used in this procedure.}

+We generate datasets with the same size as the NSA subset (445,763 points) with 7 nodes and a random number of edges between 12 and 16, roughly matching what will be measured in the real data.
+This takes around a minute per dataset.
+We use four hidden layers with 50 neurons each and a Rectified Linear Unit (ReLU) activation function. {The noise term $E_i$ is drawn independently for each sample from the default beta distribution Beta$(E; 2, 5)$.
+This is defined by

+where $\Gamma$ is the Gamma function.
+This skewed distribution produces a realistic amount of non-Gaussianity in the scatters, generating} mock datasets with correlations visually similar to Fig.~\ref{fig:corner}.
+We nevertheless check explicitly that the results are not sensitive to reasonable variations in the noise {(see also Sec.~\ref{sec:res_mocks})}.